Vikash841236/Sql_project/README.md

-You may make a variety of visualizations in Power BI, such as bar charts, line graphs, pie charts, and heat maps.
-Make the visualizations specific to the measurements and patterns you want to highlight.
+I have taken some visualizations in Power BI, such as bar charts, line graphs, pie charts, and heat maps.
+Make the visualizations specific to the measurements and patterns i wanted to highlight.

 ## Tools Used